clickbait-challenge/humuhumunukunukuapuaa/README.md

 |
 └───logs
 |   |   Log files in HTML format for
-|   |   	hyperpars search, training and testing simple and ensembles models, compute importance of features a.s.o
+|   |   	hyperparams search, training and testing simple and ensembles models, compute importance of features a.s.o
 |   └───
 |
 └───models